Moving toward GraphQL consolidation

 Obtain a unified view of your data.
 Your graph is a representation of the data of your product.
 Having a consolidated view of this data will provide you with fresh perspective into how that data is currently used, while also inspiring new creative uses for it in the future.
 Additionally, it will help you to enforce a measure of consistency on how client applications consume that data.

 Leverage existing infrastructure.
 GraphQL consolidation allows teams to reuse existing infrastructure in an organization and help eliminate duplicated efforts where teams interact with data.
-Consolidation also allows you to take a broad view of the practices and tooling developed by each team that touches your data graph and leverages the best of those individual efforts across the company as a whole.
+Consolidation also allows you to take a broad view of the practices and tooling developed by each team that touches your graph and leverages the best of those individual efforts across the company as a whole.

 Ship code faster.
 Companies adopt GraphQL to build and iterate on their products faster.
 As GraphQL gains traction across teams, these benefits may be partially offset by time spent developing tooling to help support that growth.
 Consolidation helps reclaim that lost momentum by providing a clearly defined set of practices for teams follow when contributing to or consuming data from the graph.